ianhecker/thermograph/GIT.md

 git clone https://github.com/ianhecker/thermograph.git thermograph
 ```

+## Repo Permissions for Pushing

+You will need to reach out and be added to the repo in order to *push*, but
+you'll be able to *pull* and do most of the tutorial without repo permissions

 ## Code on Main

 Main is the name of the root branch on Git.
 This branch should be treated